megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 The **command query responsibility segregation pattern** (CQRS) builds on the principles from ports and adapters and adds support for multiple different representations of the system's data.
 That is, having multiple persistence models for the same data set.
 One of the most common examples is a system that stores and operates on day to day business transactions using an OLTP ([online transaction processing](https://en.wikipedia.org/wiki/Online_transaction_processing)) representation, but also needs to provide an OLAP ([online analytical processing](https://en.wikipedia.org/wiki/Online_analytical_processing)) data warehouse for high level business analysis.
 One ground-truth source of data (the OLTP) is used to produce additional representations with a different schema (the OLAP).
 CQRS enables this.

 As such, CQRS is ideal for event sourced domain models, because it allows persisting the many projections of an aggregate's data into their own databases.
 (Remember that in the context of event sourcing, a projection is a representation of the state of a business entity which is constructed based on its stored domain events).
-It allows of course, querying of these projections with much more flexibility than an event store allows.
+It allows of course, querying of these projections with much more flexibility than what a pure event store allows on its own.

 At the core of CQRS there are two types of models: a command execution model (the C in CQRS) and one or many read, or query, models (the Q in CQRS).
 In database terms, this is similar to a [**primary-replica**](https://en.wikipedia.org/wiki/Master%E2%80%93slave_(technology)) type of situation, where the command execution model represents the primary, and the read models represent the replicas.